NetApp/terraform-provider-netapp-ontap/docs/guides/getting-starting.md

 ```

 ## Handling resource dependencies
-Now that you have created a volume, lets say you wanted to create a volume and create a snapshot for that volume.
+Now that you have created a volume, let's say you wanted to create a volume and create a snapshot for that volume.
 Something like this will fail.
 The reason for this is that the volume resource is not yet created, so the snapshot resource cannot find the volume to create a snapshot for.
 Terrafrom will create all resources at the same time, so it will try to create the snapshot before the volume is created.